 The Future is Bright.
-Light Powers the Next Leap in Quantum Computing! - YaNoticias
+Light Powers the Next Leap in Quantum Computing! - YANoticias

 Rethinking Energy Consumption

-A lesser-known but critical advantage of light-driven quantum systems is their potential to optimize energy consumption.
+A lesser-known but critical advantage of light-driven quantum systems is their potential to optimise energy consumption.
 Quantum computers, by their nature, require significantly less energy than classical computers for certain tasks.
-If widely implemented, they could substantially reduce the energy footprint of massive data centers, contributing positively to environmental sustainability.
+If widely implemented, they could substantially reduce the energy footprint of massive data centres, contributing positively to environmental sustainability.

 While democratization of computational power could be an advantage, there’s a looming question: Will this technology become accessible to all, or will it deepen existing inequalities?
 Countries and corporations that lead in quantum research could create new technological divides, leaving others behind.